Hoeffel, a Democrat, was the representative for Pennsylvania's 13th congressional district from 1999 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hoeffel is shown as a purple triangle. (analysis methodology)
+Hoeffel is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hoeffel sponsored bills primarily in these issue areas:

 Government Operations and Politics (22%) Economics and Public Finance (14%) Arts, Culture, Religion (14%) Armed Forces and National Security (12%) Crime and Law Enforcement (12%) Law (9%) Education (9%) Commerce (9%)

 Some of Hoeffel’s most recently sponsored bills include...